 Which Has the Most Skiable Terrain?

-As the guys at Whistler Blackcomb HQ said when this video was released last year:
+As the guys at Whistler Blackcomb HQ said last year:

 There are those who will argue that bigger isn’t always better.
 Most of them haven’t experienced all of 8171 acres, 5280 vertical feet, and 200+ trails, that is Whistler Blackcomb’s inbounds terrain.